Guidebook/code-challenges/data-science/data_science_intern_challenge.md

 ## Part 2: Exploration and Discussion

 For the next part of the exercise, let's take a closer look at the `PhotoUpload` event.
-Using the dataset you created in part 1, please start by plotting a histogram of users bucketed by number of `PhotoUpload`s.
-Using this plot, what would you tell the team about how users are using this feature?
-Are there any interesting subsets of users the team should think about?
-For those subsets, what do their distributions say about their usage patterns for Photo Uploads?
+Using the dataset you created in part 1, please start by plotting a histogram of users bucketed by number of times they triggered a `PhotoUpload` event.
+Using this plot and anything else you think would help build your narrative, what would you tell the team about how users are using the photo upload feature?

 Please complete a brief write-up of your findings.
 Include all code needed to reproduce your results, and save all plots as image files in your repo.
-For this part of the exercise feel free to use any libraries you like.
+For this part of the exercise feel free to use any python libraries you like.

 ### Evaluation for Part 2
 In this section we'll be looking at your data exploration skills, along with your ability to communicate your findings.
 When looking at these submissions we'll be asking questions like, "How well did this candidate communicate their work?", and "How well do they justify their conclusions with the given data?"
 This exercise is a simplified example of the kinds of problems you'd work on as a Data Science Intern at Guidebook and using datasets to tell stories about our platform will be one of the most important things you do in this role.